pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_3_Lineage_review.md

 ![alt text](image-10.png)

-Additional subset of information can be displayed if the "Expand" button is clicked next to informational message that datastage flow consists of 7 internal stages.
+Additional subset of information can be displayed if the "Expand" button is clicked next to informational message saying that datastage flow consists of 7 internal stages.

 ![alt text](image-11.png)